 Maybe you don’t think you’re flexible, or your balance isn’t great, or you have NO clue how to stop thinking when you meditate (or you’ve never tried meditation!)

 We still love you.
 We still think you’re an AWESOME yogi.
 And we think that yoga is fun, powerful, and accessible for any body.

 We’re going to move slowly.
 We’re going to explain the poses.
 We’re going to ask questions.
 We’re going to sweat!

-Our basics class at 9am is dedicated to helping you fall in love with yoga (and yourself).
+Our basics class (currently suspended) is dedicated to helping you fall in love with yoga (and yourself).
 You’ll get to explore new shapes, new ways of breathing, and new ways of relating to your own body, ALL in an accessible, fun, no-judgement way.

 Open to all levels.

 Basics don’t mean “easy”.
 Even if you’re an experienced yogi, our Basics class is a perfect way to invigorate your practice, better understand alignment, or accompany a friend that’s new to yoga!

 If you’re ready to turn it up a notch, check out our Integrative Vinyasa Class (currently suspended).